martijnboers/unaware/README.md

 ### Usage
 ```
-Anonymize data in JSON and XML files by replacing values with realistic-looking fakes.
+Anonymize data in JSON, XML, and CSV files by replacing values with realistic-looking fakes.

 Use the -method hashed option to preserve relationships by ensuring identical input values get the same masked output value.
 By default every run uses a random salt, use STATIC_SALT=test123 environment variable for consistent masking.